renesugar/k_elda_archive/docs/_Dev.md

 Commit messages should be wrapped to 80 characters and begin with a title of the form `<Area>: <Title>`.
 The title should be capitalized, but not end with a period.
-For example, `provider: Move the provider interfaces into the cluster directory` is a good title.
+For example, `provider: Move the provider interfaces into the cloud directory` is a good title.
 When possible, the title should fit in 50 characters.

 All but the most trivial of commits should have a brief paragraph below the